Upcoming Public Hearings

 The Land Use Process at the Council Stage of ULURP

-Whenever any of the above actions takes place, the Council receives an application explaining the project.
-Council Members and staff then analyze the application and its potential consequences for the city as a whole, as well as for the local community.
+When a land use action reaches the Council, an application is submitted describing the proposed project.
+Council Members and staff review the application and analyze its potential impacts on the city as a whole and the local community.

-When the Council receives a land use application, it’s referred to the appropriate subcommittee, which then holds a public hearing and votes on the application.
+Applications are referred to the appropriate subcommittee, which holds a public hearing and votes on the proposal.

 Step 5: Mayoral Approval or Veto

-The Mayor may either accept or veto the Council’s decision.
-However, the Council may override the Mayor’s veto with a 2/3 vote.
+The Mayor may approve or veto the Council’s decision.
+The Council may override the Mayor’s veto with a two-thirds vote.